michiguel/Gaviota-Tablebases/readme.txt

 "tbprobe" is distributed here as a tablebase probing example.
 The current API is relatively "low level" to optimize performance.
 We hope the small program tbprobe is self explanatory.
-A more complete and detailed documentation may be released later.
+A thorough and detailed documentation may be released later.
+However, it seems that everybody who attempted to implement this probing code was successful relatively easy.

 We plan to support an interface with a FEN notation; thus, it is expected that some other functions maybe added to this API.